 There are a number of additional assumptions that relate to pension liabilities and assets.
-These are the same assumptions used in the initial actuarial investigation.
-They include:
+Most are the same assumptions used in the initial actuarial investigation apart for some updated assumptions noted below.
+These assumptions include:

-Pension-related expenses: No explicit allowance was assumed.

-Pensioners and pensioner's spouse mortality: Australian Life Tables (ALT) 2015-2017 allowing for future mortality improvements based on the 25-year improvement factors from ALT 2015-2017 has been used to allow for general trends in increasing longevity and that those members who elect a pension are likely to have longer life expectancy than the average population.

-Spouse age: Actual spouse age is used when available when the pension form has a spouse reversion.
-If not available, it was assumed that the male in the relationship is 3 years older than the female in the relationship.

-Payment Form: Actual payment form elected was used for pensioners.
-The Category A3 and Category B1 pensioners receive life pension with 5 years guaranteed payment period and life pension with 50 percent spouse reversion respectively.
-Spouse pensioners (of a deceased Category B1 pensioner) receive a lifetime reduced pension.
+- Pension-related expenses: No explicit allowance assumed. - Mortality of pensioners, spouse pensioners of Category B1 and ED7 pensioner and Category A3 and B1 active members (and their assumed spouses) electing pension: Australian Life Tables (ALT) 2015-2017 allowing for future mortality improvements based on the 25-year improvement factors from ALT 2015-2017 to allow for general trends in increasing longevity and that those members who elect a pension are likely to have longer life expectancy than the average population. - Spouse age: Actual spouse age will be used at reversion.
+It is assumed that the male in the relationship is 3 years older than the female in the relationship.
+The same assumption was used for Category B1 active members who elect to receive pension benefits in this valuation. - Payment Form: Actual payment form elected will be used for pensioners.
+The Category A3 and Category B1 pensioners receive a life pension with 5 years guaranteed payment period and a life pension with 50 percent spouse reversion respectively.
+Spouse pensioner (of a deceased Category B1 pensioner) receives a lifetime reduced pension.
 There is one pensioner from the Former ES Plan.
-This member has a lifetime pension with 67 percent spouse reversion.
+This member has a lifetime pension with 67 percent spouse reversion and indexation.

-The form of payment for active Category A3 members and Category B1 members electing a pension are a life pension with 5 years guaranteed payment period and a life pension with 50 percent spouse reversion respectively.
+The normal form of payment for active Category A3 members and Category B1 members electing a pension are a life pension with 5 years guaranteed payment period and a life pension with 50 percent spouse reversion respectively.
 There are no longer active members in the Former ES Plan that belong to the categories that allow a pension option.